DaveBackus/Amazon_Global_Economy/README.md

  * More [course materials] (https://github.com/DaveBackus/Global_Economy) (slides, problem sets, etc)
  * One version of [the course]  (https://sites.google.com/site/nyusternglobal/home)

 Send questions and comments to Dave Backus and Kim Ruhl at NYU.
+Or add them on our wiki (see wiki link to the right, write access might require a GitHub account, which you should have anyway).

 Part of the #nyuecon collection.